 Dark spots and pigmentation are one of our top skin concerns, especially as we grow older.

 People with darker skin can run a higher risk of developing dark spots and uneven skin tone because they’re more sensitive to factors that can cause or further develop hyperpigmentation, such as sun exposure.
-Considering that many of us in Singapore are not as fair as our Caucasian counterparts and are often exposed to the sun, we are at fairly high risk of getting dark spots and pigmentation even earlier than we expect.
+Considering that many of us in Singapore are not as fair as our Caucasian counterparts and are often exposed to the sun, we are at a fairly high risk of getting dark spots and pigmentation even earlier than we expect.

 While most hyperpigmentation can be covered up with makeup, nothing beats solving the problem so that you can confidently go out with bare skin.
 Hence, we have compiled a comprehensive guide on how to resolve this common skin issue, as well as the best ways to treat it.